bhavyaab/wheatlessinv2/README.md

 # wheatlessinv2

 ### Overview
- -  This RESTful API provides the necessary back-end infrastructure and functionality to create, read and delete resources for "Wheatless In," a site that helps people find gluten free food.
+ -  Wheatlessin is a RESTful API that provides back-end infrastructure and functionality to create, read and delete resources.
+The end product will be a web and mobile site that helps people discover gluten free food.
- - Restaurants can register an account and add details about their gluten-free offerings, including a picture of their menu.
+ - Restaurant owners can register an account and add details about their gluten-free offerings, including a picture of their menu.

 ### Current Version (2.0.0)
  - The current version of this program is designed to create, read, update, delete these resources: